jeanmidevacc/jeanmidevacc.github.io/_posts/2019-03-23-dataiku_epc.md

 - Prepare the training and testing sets
 - Choose the evaluation metric
 - Pick up the features
-- Choose the model and the parameter for the grid search
+- Choose the models and the parameters for the grid search
-- Compare the model after the testing part
+- Compare the models after the testing part

-There is a simple animation that is presenting the features of the model builder.
+There is a simple animation that is making an overview of the features of the model builder.

 <center>
 <img src="https://media.giphy.com/media/5n9tq7otvq3mnq0zqK/giphy.gif" />
 </center>

-The interesting part is that you could use pre built functions (I presumed that scikit learn functions) , or write your own python code.
-The tools to test the model is really impressive in term of visualisation of the process and the result.
+The interesting part is that you could use pre built functions (I presumed that scikit learn functions), or write your own python code.
+The tool to test the model is really impressive in terms of visualisation of the process and the results.

-A good point is the visualisation of the results with for example for a decision tree that is really easy to understandand decompose with this tool.
+A good point is the visualisation of the results with for example for a decision tree that is really easy to understand (decompose with this tool).

 <center>
 <img src="{{ site.baseurl }}/img/posts/dss_uk/decisiontree_ukdss.png" />
 </center>

-After that you find the right model there is an API builder to embedded the model.
-In this space you can define some test request to see the model in action.
+After that you find the right model there is an API builder to embed the model.
+In this space you can define some test requests to see the model in action.

 <center>
 <img src="https://media.giphy.com/media/Ylw99xCkx3y5UpN3aD/giphy.gif" />
 </center>

-To expose the model, the feature is not activated for the free version but it seems pretty intuitive.
+To expose the model, the feature is not activated for the free version (or i miss to use it) but it seems pretty intuitive.

 Now it’s time to conclude.

 # Feedback on the project

-I will highly recommend to people that are working/interesting on the energy sector to dive in the EPC data because they are a very good source of knowledge on house market in the UK. **In general and it’s very painful for me the most french guy abroad to say that but the UK government is doing a great job to collect and share data** and there is very interesting datasets on the government platform that could be used by data scientists (in France we are very late on this topic but the things are changing slowly).
+I will highly recommend to people that are working/interesting on the energy sector to dive in the EPC data because they are a very good source of knowledge on house market in the UK. **In general and it’s very painful for me the most French guy abroad to say that but the UK government is doing a great job to collect and share data** and there is very interesting datasets on the government platform that could be used by data scientists (in France we are very late on this topic but things are changing slowly).

-For Dataiku DSS, it is a **great tool for data scientist experimented or not, I can feel that this tool has been designed by data scientists for data scientists** and there is so much features that I didn’t used like all the collaboration part, the deep learning etc. There is multiple in house functions to make the data processing easier, that’s really cool but it could become a burden if for example Dataiku decides to drop theses features (or make it premium) , if data people doesn’t know how to do a join a groupby etc the data pipeline transfer could be difficult but I really like the fact that Dataiku doesn't stuck the user with their in house functions and let the possibility other way to manipulate data like (with SQL for example).
+For Dataiku DSS, it is a **great tool for data scientist experimented or not, I can feel that this tool has been designed by data scientists for data scientists** and there is so much features that I didn’t used like all the collaboration part, the deep learning etc. There is multiples in house functions to make the data processing easier, that’s really cool but it could become a burden if for example Dataiku decides to drop theses features (or make it premium) , if data people doesn’t know how to do a join a groupby etc the data pipeline transfer could be difficult but I really like the fact that Dataiku doesn't stuck the user with their in house functions and let the possibility other way to manipulate data like (with SQL for example).

-**In my day to day job do DSS can fill MY need, NO because I have currently multiple tools at my disposal to do my job and I need flexibility on the data side and on the development side to experiment and deploy things** but this tool is definitely worth trying because it can fill the needs of data teams who doesn’t have my needs (and they are numerous around the world).
+**In my day to day job do DSS can fill MY need ?, NO because I have currently multiple tools at my disposal to do my job and I need flexibility on the data side and on the development side to experiment and deploy things** but this tool is definitely worth trying because it can fill the needs of data teams who doesn’t have my needs (and they are numerous around the world).

 <center>
 <img src="{{ site.baseurl }}/img/posts/dss_uk/dataiku_logo.png" />